CodeForPittsburgh/unlandmarks/Unlandmarks Work Night Action Plan September 2017.md

 ### Build the Viewer!
 #### Desired Outcomes

 * Pick a technical solution.
-Carto is the strong contendor right now.
+Carto is the strong contender right now.
-* Prototype with the GREEN (points which have been verified) data from the database Google Spreadsheet (downloaded & flattened into a more appropriate file type)
+* Prototype with the BLUE (points which have been verified) data from the database Google Spreadsheet (downloaded & flattened into a more appropriate file type)
 * Get the map displaying, and get it hooked into www.unlandmarks.com
 * During that process, the addition of comments, hints, shortcuts, agreed-upon-subsidiary-standards, and other helpful information and clarification added to the Data Standard Document